RisPNG/Snipping-Lens/readme.md

 ## Support and Contributing

 If you like this project, please leave a star 🌟, and share it with your friends!
-Consider donating on [Ko-Fi](https://paypal.me/rispng).
+Consider donating on [PayPal](https://paypal.me/rispng) to support development.

 If you encounter any issue: